-Collaborate with open minds to analyse and summarise information
+Collaborate with open minds to understand what's most important

 Making meaning of the information collected, drawing inferences and interpreting what is happening can help to identify key knowledge, skills, strengths and areas for development.
 You will need to consider all relevant contextual variables to construct meaning and how support will be managed as part of this process.